TiaLow/city_explorer_api/README.md

 07-13-2020 10:20pm - Confirmed error message syntax multiple times, not seeing epxlicit 500 errror, not quite sure how to test further.
 TBC!

+07-14-2020 3:45pm - Refactored weather route to use .map(), utilized Date object to reformat date to include day

+07-14-2020 3:45pm - thing

+07-14-2020 3:45pm - thing

+07-14-2020 3:45pm - thing

 ## Credits and Collaborations

 - Worked on Lab 6 with Blake Romero
 - Chance Harmon contributed with help as TA
+- Worked a bit on Lab 7 with Jen & Meghan

 ## Feature Tasks - Time Estimates